sedexch/sedexch.github.io/docs/v6n/_old_/orchestration.md

       --env SEDEX_ID=YOUR-SEDEX-ID \
       --env CRID=YOUR_CERTIFICATE_REQUEST_ID \
       --env OTP=YOUR-ONE-TIME-PASSWORD \
-      sedexch/sedex-client init-container-new-cert.sh
+      sedexch/sedex Client init-container-new-cert.sh

 ## Ensure a maximum of one client instance

-Due to the architecture of the sedex system, **a maximum of one sedex client may be running for a participant at any time**.
-This must also be ensured when operating the sedex client as a container.
+Due to the architecture of the sedex system, **a maximum of one sedex Client may be running for a participant at any time**.
+This must also be ensured when operating the sedex Client as a container.

 On an orchestration platform for each container can be defined how many instances should run.
 E.g. Kubernetes calls this the number of *"replicas"*.

 An orchestration platform can move containers to another node at any time.
 Usually this is done by starting a container on the new node before the old one is deactivated.
 This strategy may make sense for most web applications.
-However, when applied to the sedex client, this would result in two sedex clients running for a certain period of time.
+However, when applied to the sedex Client, this would result in two sedex Clients running for a certain period of time.
 This can be prevented by setting the strategy to be used.
 Kubernetes calls the strategy to be chosen for sedex "Recreate".

-The following is an excerpt from a Kubernetes deployment for the sedex client:
+The following is an excerpt from a Kubernetes deployment for the sedex Client:

         apiVersion: apps/v1
         kind: Deployment
         metadata:
-          name: sedex-client-deployment
+          name: sedex Client-deployment
           labels:
-            app: sedexch/sedex-client/1-123455-1
+            app: sedexch/sedex Client/1-123455-1
         spec:
           replicas: 1
           strategy:
             type: Recreate
           selector:
             matchLabels:
-              app: sedexch/sedex-client/1-123455-1
+              app: sedexch/sedex Client/1-123455-1
           template:
             metadata:
               labels:
-                app: sedexch/sedex-client/1-123455-1
+                app: sedexch/sedex Client/1-123455-1
             spec:
               containers:
-              - name: sedexch/sedex-client
+              - name: sedexch/sedex Client
-                image: sedexch/sedex-client:6.0.0
+                image: sedexch/sedex Client:6.0.0
         [...]